4 years full-time (plus optional placement year)

 Electronic engineers are pushing boundaries in fields from computing to communication, from healthcare to environmental monitoring.
 Ever-increasing demands for innovation require graduates who are knowledgeable, highly-skilled, professional and adept at communication and project management: graduates who are equipped to design the next generation of electronics.

 Our MEng will cement your knowledge of fundamental principles and introduce you to advanced concepts.
 You'll experience a large team software engineering project, as well as managing a substantial individual project, allowing you to develop the knowledge and skills required to become a leader in the industry.
 With an increased choice of advanced option modules, you'll have the opportunity to engage with world-class researchers and work with our latest innovative technology.

-Our courses are very flexible, and offer you the opportunity to either become a specialist or generalist by choosing your own route through your degree, and become a specialist or a generalist.
-You also have the opportunity to transfer to another of our courses.
+Our courses are very flexible, and offer you the opportunity to either become a specialist or generalist by choosing your own route through your degree.
 You'll be fully supported at all times by staff who are enthusiastic about their subjects and willing to help you.

 This course is fully accredited by the IET and fulfils the training requirements for Chartered Engineer (CEng) status.
 Our courses have been continually accredited for 25 years.